aurelia/aurelia/docs/user-docs/routing/router-hooks.md

 **What you will learn in this section**

 * How to create router hooks
-* How to whitelist and blacklist certain routable components from within hooks
+* How to allow and deny certain routable components from within hooks
 * How to implement authentication using route hooks
 * How to redirect from within a route hook
 {% endhint %}